adeason/openafs/doc/process/submitting-changes.md

 This is a general guide for contributing changes to OpenAFS.
 This document gives guidance on how to organize and document your changes.

-OpenAFS uses the **Gerrit Code Review** system for developer collaboration.
+OpenAFS maintainers and developers use the **Gerrit Code Review** system for code review and collaboration.
 Your patches should be submitted to the [OpenAFS Gerrit code][1] review system to be reviewed.
 It is not unusual for changes to be requested by reviewers before the patches are accepted.
-After reading this document, see [howto-use-gerrit](howto-use-gerrit.md) for information on how to access the Gerrit code review system.
+After reading this document, see [howto-use-gerrit](howto-use-gerrit.md) for information on how to use the Gerrit Code Review system.

 A git mirror of the OpenAFS git repository is provided on GitHub at
 <https://github.com/openafs/openafs>.
 However, please note that GitHub pull